Njiru, Nairobi

 Njiru is a neighbourhood in the city of Nairobi.
 Located within the larger Eastlands area of Nairobi, it is approximately 13 km east of the central business district.

 Location

 Njiru is located approximately 13 km east of Nairobi's central business district, straddled by Kangundo Road to the north and south, within the Eastlands area.
 It was formally part of larger Embakasi division.
 It borders other neighbourhoods such as Kayole, Ruai, Saika and Mwiki.
-Electorally, Njiru is placed under Kasarani Constituency; Njiru however, forms part of the larger sub-county of the same name that spans through neighbourhoods as far as from the Outer Ring Road to the farthest east in Kamulu.
+Electorally, Njiru is placed under Kasarani Constituency; Njiru however, forms part of the larger sub-county of the same name that spans through neighbourhoods as far as from the Outer Ring Road to the furthest east in Kamulu.

 Overview

 Njiru is generally a low-income to medium-income, mixed-use neighbourhood located in Nairobi's Eastlands area.
 The neighbourhood exhibits characteristics of a medium-density suburb, having a mix of storey buildings as well single-family dwellings.